Why Some Believe in Christ and Others Do Not Believe

 The message is simple.
 We should quote and teach Scripture in order to encourage people to believe in Jesus Christ.
 They need to hear our God speak.

-They miss the message that Christ sent to the church in Sardis in Revelation 3:1-4.
+Often we miss the message that Christ sent to the church in Sardis in Revelation 3:1-4.
 Revelation 3:1 says the church was spiritually dead.
 Verse 4 reports that very few people were Christians.
-Yet, people thought that it was spiritually alive.
-The church must have been a very large church.
+Yet, people thought that the church was spiritually alive.
+It must have been a very large church.
 Sadly, many believers have a wrong definition of spiritual success.
 Some people may attend a church like the ancient church in Sardis and think the church is on fire for God.
-But they do not realize that is not necessarily true.
+But the size of a large church does not necessarily mean it is on fire for God or blessed of God.

 When Jesus taught, He offended people.
 When Jesus taught, they heard they were sinners and would be eternally condemned.
 When Jesus taught, He explained that God is love.
-So Jesus took on human flesh in order that He could die for our sins and we could have eternal life.
 Proud people do not like such messages.
 As a result, few people walk through the narrow gate (Mathew 7:13-14).
 Few loved the Good Shepherd.
 They considered Him to be an evil shepherd.
 So, verse 37 says only a minority of people believed in Jesus.

 Hardened Hearts Judicially Judged